mickelson/attract/Readme.txt

 Compile
 =======

-1. Install development versions of the the following:
+1. Install the following libraries and headers on your system:

    Required:
-      - SFML version 2.x
+      - SFML SDK version 2.x
-      - expat XML parser

    Optional:
-      - ffmpeg/libav's avformat, avcodec, swscale and avutil libs.
+      - FFMPEG's avformat, avcodec, swscale and avutil libs.
      	(for movie support).
-      - fontconfig (for font configuration).
+      - FontConfig (for font configuration on Linux/FreeBSD).

 2. Download the Attract-Mode source, extract it to your system.

-3. On Linux/OS-X: Run "make".
-Edit the Makefile first if you don't want to use ffmpeg and/or fontconfig (see Makefile comments).
+3. On Linux/OS-X: Run the "make" command.
+Edit the Makefile first if you wish to change any build options  (i.e. to disable ffmpeg or fontconfig).

-On Windows: Load the Codeblocks project file located in the "win32" subdirectory and compile in Codeblocks.
-The Windows version of Attract Mode is very experimental at this point.
+On Windows: Either use the Makefile with the MINGW make command or load the Codeblocks project file located in the "win32" subdirectory and compile in Codeblocks.

 Basic Installation
 ==================